Tutorial

 Plot Spectral signatures using ggplot2

-each of the pixels that we clicked.
-In order to color our lines by the different
+Finally, we have everything that we need to plot the spectral signatures for each of the pixels that we clicked.
+In order to color our lines by the different land cover types, we will first reshape our data using the melt()

-plot the spectral signatures.
+function, then plot the spectral signatures.

 # Use the melt() function to reshape the dataframe into a format that ggplot prefers

-Pixel.melt <- reshape2::melt(Pixel_df, id.vars = "wavelengths", value.name = "Reflectance")
+pixel.melt <- reshape2::melt(pixel_df, id.vars = "wavelengths", value.name = "Reflectance")

-# Now, let's plot some spectral signatures!
+# Now, let's plot the spectral signatures!

 ggplot()+

-geom_line(data = Pixel.melt, mapping = aes(x=wavelengths, y=Reflectance, color=variable), lwd=1.5)+
+geom_line(data = pixel.melt, mapping = aes(x=wavelengths, y=Reflectance, color=variable), lwd=1.5)+

-scale_colour_manual(values = c("green2", "green4", "grey50","tan4","blue3"),
+scale_colour_manual(values = c("blue3","green4","green2","tan4","grey50","black"),

-labels = c("Field", "Tree", "Roof","Soil","Water"))+
+labels = c("Water","Tree","Grass","Soil","Roof","Road"))+

 labs(color = "Cover Type")+